SpacePianist0/RaidersOfTheLostWrench/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 ## TeamCode Module

-Welcome!

-This module, TeamCode, is the place where you will write/paste the code for your team's robot controller App.
-This module is currently empty (a clean slate) but the process for adding OpModes is straightforward.
+Here is al of the code I have made.
+Feel free to take these as refrences for your own code!
+Below are instructions (not mine) for the basic beginings of FTC code.

 ## Creating your own OpModes